FBerding/aifeducation/README.md

 ## PyTorch and Tensorflow Compatibility

-The core machine learning framework of this package is ‘PyTorch’ providing a broad support of graphical devices to accelerate computations, access to new and unique model architectures, and a high compatibility of models across different versions of this machine
+The core machine learning framework of this package is ‘PyTorch’, providing a broad support of graphical devices to accelerate computations, access to new and unique model architectures, and a high compatibility of models across different versions of this machine